suchoudh/myPython/Class1_2023_07_10/README.md

 Remarks :  First day teething troubles. amit joined late We discussed
 1. the possibiliity of using TV and HDMI cable
 2. Various Python courses available on net and otherwise.
+3. 16personalities test
+4. Github accounts created and linked with project created in my github (this one )
+5.

 # myPython
 Teaching